 Undergraduate Program in Neuroscience

 The Undergraduate Program in Neuroscience offers a major focused on the interdisciplinary study of mind, brain, and behavior.
-The field draws heavily from its disciplinary roots, and thus relies on a solid and broad scientific and theoretical foundation.
-The major combines breadth of exposure to the field with the opportunity for in-depth study in one of three central intellectual traditions in modern neuroscience: neurobiology (with emphasis on cell, molecular, and systems neuroscience), cognitive neuroscience, or computational neuroscience.
-Students have access to the extensive resources and expertise of faculty across multiple departments and colleges throughout the University.
+The major combines a broad foundation in the natural sciences and core courses spanning the breadth of neuroscience with the opportunity for in-depth study in one of three areas: neurobiology (with emphasis on cell, molecular, and systems neuroscience), cognitive neuroscience, or computational neuroscience.
+Students have access to the extensive resources and expertise of faculty in multiple departments and colleges across the University.
 A wide array of courses is offered through the departments of Biology, Chemistry, Computer Science, Health Sciences, Mathematics & Statistics, Physics, and Psychological & Brain Sciences.
 Opportunities for faculty-mentored laboratory research are available through departments in the colleges of Arts & Sciences, Health & Rehabilitation Sciences, and Engineering, and at the Boston University School of Medicine, including the departments of Anatomy & Neurobiology, Biochemistry, Neurology, Pathology, Pharmacology & Experimental Therapeutics, Physiology & Biophysics, Psychiatry, and Radiology.